Swamp Thing (1991 TV series): Home releases

-The only Swamp Thing episode available on VHS is "The Un-Men Unleashed".
-It was first released by Kenner in 1992 as a direct tie-in with the action figure line; its sleeve cover even borrows card art from the Snare Arm Swamp Thing figure.
-The second release from Buena Vista Home Video, featuring a new cover, was released in 1994.
+"The Un-Men Unleashed" was released on VHS by Kenner in 1992 as a direct tie-in with the action figure line; its sleeve cover borrows card art from the Snare Arm Swamp Thing figure.
+A second release from Buena Vista Home Video, featuring a new cover, was released in 1994.

-Sterling Entertainment released Swamp Thing - Guardian of the Earth to VHS and DVD on August 31, 2004.
+Sterling Entertainment released Swamp Thing - Guardian of the Earth on VHS and DVD on August 31, 2004.
 The VHS contains three episodes of the series, while the DVD includes all five episodes of the series.

 In August 2004 (later reissued in August 2006), Anchor Bay UK released all five episodes of the animated series on DVD in the United Kingdom.

 Action figures

 In 1990, Kenner produced a line of Swamp Thing action figures with vehicles and playsets that served as a direct counterpart to the animated series.
 Arcane and his Un-Men include translucent, rubbery BioMask accessories that give the effect of their transformation into monstrous creatures.
 Their eyes also glow-in-the-dark, a popular feature in action figures of the era.
 Arcane's transducer machine even includes a Mantid figure that referenced an episode where Bayou Jack is mutated.
 Some accessories would also be reused for Hasbro's The Original Battle Trolls in 1992.

 According to an online fan source, Kenner invested approximately 6 million dollars into the Swamp Thing figure line.
 It also states that, according to Kenner, test results using male children between the ages of 6 and 11 showed them to be more popular than both G.I.
 Joe and Teenage Mutant Ninja Turtles.

-It had been speculated throughout the toy collecting community that the Swamp Thing would have been included in the unproduced fourth series of Kenner's Super Powers Collection and that the Bio-Glow Swamp Thing may have been based on the prototype.
-This is due to the figure's swinging arm feature similar to that seen in the Super Powers Collection.
-Such rumors have since been refuted by the uncovering of new information regarding the proposed fourth and fifth series of the Super Powers Collection.
+Speculations that the Swamp Thing would have been included in the unproduced fourth series of Kenner's Super Powers Collection and that the Bio-Glow Swamp Thing may have been based on the prototype have been refuted by the uncovering of new information regarding the proposed fourth and fifth series of the Super Powers Collection.